 Below is a brief overview, region by region, of the areas we cover in our new guidebook.

-Asturias – Divided into four parts there is a wealth of venues across the region and plenty of styles to go at:
+Asturias – Divided into four parts there are great crags across the region and plenty of styles to go at:

 Centro – Closest to the capital, Oviedo, and mainly smaller single sector venues but also includes the very popular and larger crag of Otura and the newer sectors of Rioseco.